Congressional District # 01

 A soil and groundwater treatment system was also installed in August 2001 to clean source area soil and groundwater at Hooker's Dry Cleaners.
 The system was continuously operated until September 2002.
 Based upon the soil vapor influent analytical and regular groundwater monitoring throughout the treatment period, the system effectively reduced contaminants in the soil and groundwater to levels that are protective of human health and the environment.

 The system for the other source areas was continuously operated until July 2003.
 The treatment system significantly reduced levels of contaminants in the soil and groundwater.
-Groundwater flow direction is from the source area towards the north, and west toward Lake Michigan.
-Monitoring wells installed downgradient and in close proximity to these surface water bodies indicate levels of PCE in the groundwater prior to discharging to the lakes are below the criteria that is protective of surface water.
+Groundwater flow direction is from the source area towards the north and west toward Lake Michigan.
+Monitoring wells installed downgradient and in close proximity to these surface water bodies indicate PCE levels in the groundwater prior to discharging to the lakes are below the criteria that is protective of surface water.

 All systems were decommissioned and groundwater was monitored annually from 1996 to 2006.
 Monitoring results showed that MCL's have not been achieved, however, the 1985 Record of Decision predicted it would take 50 years for the groundwater to be returned to a useable state.